DavidAndBar/davidandbar.github.io/README.md

     Tap: Discover the cell.
     Hold a cell: Flag/unflag cell.

-*Click in the slider to safely flag the bombs with one tap (or with the left click in the web)!
+*Click in the slider to safely flag the bombs with one tap! (or with the left click in the web)

 ## Data Formatter: